-Depending on the kind of work (literary, dramatic, artistic, sound, film, software etc), when it was created, and when it was published, the set period of time for the right will vary.
-There is no one rule, and in the case of older materials, the terms of more than one New Zealand Copyright Act may apply.
+Depending on the kind of work (literary, dramatic, artistic, sound, film, software, etc.), when it was created, and when it was published, the set period of time for the copyright to last will vary.
+There is no one rule, and in the case of older materials, the terms of more than one part of the New Zealand Copyright Act may apply.

 New Zealand time limit

 50 years beyond the death of the author

 Commercialised product designs (artistic work that has been applied industrially)

 Publisher’s copyright (typographical layout of a published edition)

 25 years from publication

 50 years from the year in which the work was made